Dr. Jonathan Giezendanner

 Passionate about the natural environment, machine learning and remote sensing, my principal focus is on Deep Learning using Remote Sensing applied to Flood Mapping and Weather Forecasting and other environmental and societal challenges.

-Interested in technology, I am proficient in multiple programming languages (e.g. c#, Python, javascript) and frameworks, such as fast.ai, PyTorch, and Google Earth Engine, as well as Docker for deployment and HPCs for model training.
+I am naturally curiouse about novel technologies, and proficient in multiple programming languages (e.g. Python, c#, javascript) and frameworks, such as fast.ai, PyTorch, and Google Earth Engine, as well as Docker, AWS and HPC for model training and deployment.

 ➞ My research

-As a passion project, I co-founded the company Early Coffee Games where I am the lead developer.
+As a passion project, I co-founded Early Coffee Games where I am the lead developer.

 ➞ My Game Dev Studio